tnh/simple-sinatra-app/ansible/README.md

 - Ubuntu 14.04 x86_64

 ###Known Issues
-- With container based hypervisor (such as OpenVZ), certain kernel running time parameter settins will fail with permission error.
-It's hypervisor issue, and it will be ignored.
+- With container based hypervisor (such as OpenVZ), certain kernel running time parameter settings will fail with permission error.
+It's hypervisor issue, and the error will be ignored in playbook.
 - TCP port 22 is always allowed in iptables even your new node SSH sevice is on a different port.
 This is for debugging the code with Vagrant.
 Please remove relavent section in iptables.sh for production.
-- If running with SELinux, extra configuration is required for Nginx process to access Unicorn's doamin socket file.
+- If running with SELinux, extra configuration is required for Nginx process to access Unicorn's domain socket file.
 Otherwise it will get permission error.

 ### Ideas For Improvement
 - Run Unicorn under Supervisord/Daemontools to improve HA.